ttungl/Multi-class-inheritance/README.md

 	Author: Tung Thanh Le
 	Contact: ttungl at gmail dot com
 ## Introduction
 Used Scheme (Dr. Racket) to modify the interpreter for creating new functions of a language.
 In this work, multi-class inheritance is created.
-New instance generated is inherited to all the methods from joined classes.
+A new instance generated is inherited to all the methods from the joined classes.
 Used Scheme language for implementation.
 ## In-Detail
 This work extends a new capability of a `Classes` language in Scheme.
 It allows a class that can be created from two existing classes and owns its inherited properties (fields & methods) from two existing classes.
 It also allows to set/get a value of a class’s field.
 ## Grammar